TheLingo1/cubarimoe/README.md

 # Cubari.moe
 An image proxy powered by the Cubari reader.

-This is my modified version that makes dockerization and self-hosting easier
+This is my modified version that makes dockerization and self-hosting easier.

+I am also self hosting the proxy services so that has been changed as well.

 ## Deploying
 Just build the image using